 Where is the Water Heater Cold-Water Supply Shut Off Valve?

-- The shut-off valve is typically located near the water heater, either on the water supply line going into the tank, or on the cold-water supply pipe just before it enters the tank.
+The shut-off valve’s location can vary based on the type of water heater you have.
+Usually, the shut-off valve is near the water heater itself either on the water supply line entering the tank or on the cold water supply pipe just before it enters the tank.

 What is a T&P Valve?

-A T&P (temperature and pressure) valve, also known as a TPR (temperature and pressure relief), is a safety component of water heaters.
-It releases excess pressure or temperature from the water heater tank to prevent it from becoming dangerous.
-The T&P valve is located on the side or top of the water heater tank and is connected to a pipe that runs to the outside of the building.
-It is designed to open and release water if the temperature or pressure inside the tank becomes too high.
-The valve is set to open at a specific temperature and pressure, which is determined by the manufacturer.
-This is usually around 210°F and 150 PSI.
+It is a safety feature found in water heaters.
+Its primary purpose is to release pressure or temperature, from the water heater tank to prevent any dangers.
+You can typically find the T&P valve positioned either on the side or top of the water heater tank with a pipe connected to it that leads outside of the building.
+Whenever the temperature or pressure inside the tank reaches levels this valve is designed to open and release water automatically.
+The specific temperature and pressure at which it opens are determined by the manufacturer.
+Are typically set at around 210°F and 150 PSI.

 Testing the T&P Valve

 It is important to note that the T&P valve is a safety device and should be inspected and tested annually.
 To test the valve:

 - Turn off the cold-water supply shut off valve.